• Skip to primary navigation

 It's so much easier than the traditional method of making huge batches at once that make a lot but take a lot of time and make a lot of mess.

 I like being able to use whatever fruit I have on hand to make a fresh jam in no time flat.
-I can choose the season's best fruit and make jam at the drop of hat.
-Such as apricots.
+I can choose the season's best fruit and make homemade jam at the drop of hat.
+Such as fresh apricots.

 I always like to save time as well.
 How?
 By not peeling the fruit.